The Resilient Water Accelerator

 Letter of Intent

-Faced with a cascading crises of a global pandemic, accelerated climate change and ecosystem collapse a coalition of organisations led by WaterAid, that includes the United Nations Development Programme, UNICEF, World Bank, World Resources Institute, International Water Management Institute, Sanitation and Water for All, Government of Bangladesh, Government of Burkina-Faso, Government of Nigeria, Government of the Netherlands, city of Maputo, Deloitte, Arup and CDC Group, commits to build the Resilient Water Accelerator, with the aim of:
+Faced with a cascading crises of a global pandemic, accelerated climate change and ecosystem collapse a coalition of organisations led by WaterAid, that includes the United Nations Development Programme, UNICEF, World Bank, World Resources Institute, International Water Management Institute, Water.org, Sanitation and Water for All, HM Government of the United Kingdom, Government of Bangladesh, Government of Burkina-Faso, Government of Nigeria, Government of the Netherlands, city of Maputo, Deloitte, Arup, and CDC Group commits to build the Resilient Water Accelerator, with the aim of:

 Increasing the pipeline of high quality programmes for water infrastructure and services to reach by 2030 at least 50 million vulnerable people in water stressed areas in low – to middle-income countries to promote climate-resilient development.